ilo-token/ilo-token.github.io/README.md

 # ilo Token

-A rule-based Toki Pona to English translator that translates into multiple sentences.
-This emphasizes how broad Toki Pona can be.
+A rule-based Toki Pona to English translator that translates into multiple English outputs showing many possible grammatical and semantical interpretation of the text.
 Everything is hardcoded, no machine learning involved.

 [Try it](https://ilo-token.github.io/)